 For students on the Sint Maarten campus, all student travel should be documented via electronic notification to the Assistant Dean for Student Affairs.
-For unplanned travel, such as due to a medical or family emergency, the appropriate dean should be notified as soon as possible.
+For unplanned travel, such as due to a medical or family emergency, the appropriate dean should be notified as soon as possible, within two business days from the initiation of absence for Sint Maarten campus students and within 72 hours from the initiation of absence for UKT students.